sequelize/sequelize/README.md

 The Sequelize library provides easy access to a MySQL database by mapping database entries to objects and vice versa.
 To put it in a nutshell... it's an ORM (Object-Relational-Mapper).
 The library is written entirely in JavaScript and can be used in the Node.JS environment.

+## Installation ##

+Sequelize will have a NPM and a Kiwi package in future.
+For now, you can just download the code from the git repository and require _sequelize.js_:

+    require(__dirname + "/path/to/sequelize/sequelize")

+This will make the class Sequelize available.

 ## Basic Mapping ##

 To get the ball rollin' you first have to create an instance of _Sequelize_.
 Use it the following way: